-👺 VSampl2 Sampling to Compute a Normal Distribution One-Sided Upper Tolerance Limit to Test that a Large Portion of Room Surfaces Does Not Contain Contamination Summary This report summarizes the sampling design developed by VSP based on inputs provided by the VSP user.
+Sampling to Compute a Normal Distribution One-Sided Upper Tolerance Limit to Test that a Large Portion of Room Surfaces Does Not Contain Contamination

+Summary

+This report summarizes the sampling design developed by VSP based on inputs provided by the VSP user.
 The following table summarizes the sampling design developed by VSP.
-Figures that show the
+Figures that show the sample placement in the rooms and a table that lists the sample locations are also provided below.

-SUMMARY OF SAMPLING DESIGN Primary Objective of Design Use a one-sided upper tolerance limit (UTL) to test if the true P th percentile of a normally distributed population exceeds the action level Required fraction of population to be less than the action level 0.9 (90%) Required percent confidence on the decision made using the UTL 95% Method used to compute the number of samples Lyles and Kupper (1996) (See equations below) Sample placement method Simple random sampling Calculated total number of samples 47 Number of samples on map ^a 47 Number of selected rooms 2 Total sampling surface area ^b 1025890.88 ft2 Total cost of sampling ° \$24500.00
+SUMMARY OF S SUMMARY OF SAMPLING DESIGN

+Primary Objective of Design Use a one-sided upper tolerance limit (UTL) to test if the true P th percentile of a normally distributed population exceeds the action level

+Required fraction of population to be less than the action level 0.9 (90%)

+Required percent confidence on the decision made using the UTL 95%

+Method used to compute the number of samples Lyles and Kupper (1996) (See equations below)

+Sample placement method Simple random sampling

+Calculated total number of samples 47

+Number of samples on map a 47

+Number of selected rooms 2

+Total sampling surface area b 1025890.88 ft

+Total cost of sampling ° \$24500.00

-^a This number may differ from the calculated number because of 1) grid edge effects, 2) adding judgment samples, or 3) selecting or unselecting sample areas (rooms).
+a This number may differ from the calculated number because of 1) grid edge effects, 2) adding judgment samples, or 3) selecting or unselecting sample areas (rooms).